- Current political and economic issues succinctly explained.

-Northern Ireland, a long-contested region of the United Kingdom, experienced decades of conflict between the late 1960s and the late 1990s that claimed more than thirty-five hundred lives.
+Northern Ireland, a long-contested region of the United Kingdom, experienced decades of conflict between the late 1960s and the late 1990s that claimed more than 3,500 lives.
 The era, known as the Troubles, largely pitted the historically dominant Protestants against the Catholic minority.
 A peace deal struck in April 1998 created a power-sharing government that included political forces aligned with armed groups.

 What has driven the conflict in Northern Ireland?